The coolest award I have

 “That stuck with me,” Springs says, “and I started to see the world differently at that point.”

-After playing for the Seahawks (1997-2004), Springs played for the Washington Redskins (2004-2009) and the New England Patriots (2009-2010).
+After playing for the Seahawks (1997-2004), Springs played for Washington (2004-2009) and the New England Patriots (2009-2010).
 During his football career, he utilized the work ethic his father had instilled in him and further developed his ability to collaborate with teammates and commit to objectives.
 When asked what made him so successful, Springs replies, “When I’m covering a receiver, I don’t think about getting beat.
 I think about the play I’m going to make.
 I know I could get beat. … But one thing I do believe is I am also going to make a play.
 And that is unwavering confidence.”
 It’s a philosophy he would carry with him into his post-football career as well.

 As Springs neared the end of his time in the NFL, he began to think about his future.
 He felt strongly he should do something that would make a difference in the world, as Allen had.
 He also wanted to give back to the game of football in some way, perhaps make it safer for his children and the next generation of athletes.